refresh-bio/GTShark/README.md

 Dockerfile
 --------------
-Dockerfile can be used to build a Docker image with all necessary dependencies and GTC compressor.
+Dockerfile can be used to build a Docker image with all necessary dependencies and GTShark compressor.

 The first image is based on Ubuntu 16.04 (Dockerfile_ubuntu), the second one on CentOS 7 (Dockerfile_centos).